yura-chaikovsky/autobots/README.md

 `'join-game'` - requires `{ token: * }` you private token (currently just a name)

   You should enter the game before it has started.
-Server will fire `'registration'` event with ID of your bot
+Server will fire `'registration'` event

 `'send-commands'` - allows you to send one of the next commands to your bot